Xenonesis/omni.AI/README.md

 **Built with ❤️ for the future of voice-powered e-commerce**

-*Transforming online shopping through AI-powered voice interactions*
+_Transforming online shopping through AI-powered voice interactions_

 ---

-**© 2024 omniverse.AI Voice Shopping Marketplace.
+**© 2025 omniverse.AI Voice Shopping Marketplace.
 All rights reserved.**

-*Made with cutting-edge technology for the Indian marketplace*
+_Made with cutting-edge technology for the Indian marketplace_

 </div>